 Amazon launched in 1995 as the “Earth’s biggest bookstore.”
-Fast-forward 22 years, and that “bookstore” is now a leader in cloud computing, delivers groceries, and produces Emmy Award-winning television series.
+Fast-forward 22 years, and that “bookstore” is now a leader in cloud computing, can deliver groceries to your doorstep, and produces Emmy Award-winning television series.

-That approach has helped Amazon scale.
-Rather than rely on one revenue stream or customer segment, the company continues to ask “What’s next?” and iterates on its business model accordingly.
-Amazon repeatedly experiments with business model innovation.
+That approach has helped Amazon scale because rather than rely on one revenue stream or customer segment, the company continuously asks “What’s next?”
+This has allowed leadership to iterate on its business model accordingly, repeatedly experimenting with a process known as business model innovation.

 Download Our Free Guide to Introducing Innovation into Your Organization

 Why innovation matters and the steps you can take to make a meaningful impact on your current company.

 More recently, game developers have had to undergo rapid business model innovation in order to meet the evolving demands of customers—many of whom want to be able to play their games right on their smartphones.

 Originally, many companies adjusted their practices in order to put their games in this format, charging consumers a subscription fee or making them pay to unlock new levels.
 Some of those businesses, however, were able to innovate their business models to make gameplay free to the end-user by incorporating in-app advertising or selling merchandise such as T-shirts and plush toys.
 This practice, they found, was able to dramatically increase their reach, while also bringing in substantial funds from consumers.

 As Collier notes, “Competitors can easily change how they price.”
 That’s why it’s crucial for companies to consider how their products are being delivered.